SCOUTSAFE

 COMMUNICATIONS

 The 1st Kew Scouts closed FaceBook Group allows families to communicate with each other and our Leaders more immediately.
-Weekly updates are posted to this Group and families are encouraged to share their comments and photos too.
+Regular updates are posted to this Group and families are encouraged to share their comments and photos too.

 Flyers are also distributed to local schools to keep families and the community up to date on all our activities.